Riverscapes/arcGNAT/Find-Network-Errors.md

 The resulting network topology table, including error codes stored in a new attribute field: *ERROR_CODE*.
 This will be saved to the same file geodatabase where the input stream network is stored.

+### Post-processing

+A typical next step after generating the _NetworkErrors_ table would be to add the table to an ArcMap session, along with the input stream network feature class.
+After joining the table to the stream network (using the `ReachID` field), the user can visualize the location of topological errors by symbolizing by `error_code`.
+The user can then utilize ArcMap editing tools to manual edit and repair these errors.

+This process can then be repeated by running the repaired stream network feature class through the **Find Network Errors** to find any missed errors.

 ### Troubleshooting and Potential Issues

 Because the method for finding flow direction errors is performed in a pairwise fashion(i.e. the reach and the neighboring upstream reach), a reach is considered to have an incorrect flow direction only in relation to the neighboring reach, due to both reaches having the same FROM node values.
 In the case of a stream branch whereall of the reaches comprising that branch have an incorrect flow direction, the tool will only tag one reach with the flow direction error code.